 - 5.11.
 The overriding investment objective is to ensure that the Fund's investments increase the likelihood that benefits will be paid to members as they fall due, by maximising investment returns over the long term within acceptable risk tolerances.
 It is in the interest of both employees and the public that the Fund is well managed and continues to provide high returns and excellent value for money. - 5.12.
-Since November 2012, the majority of the Fund has been under passive management (70.8% as at 31 March 2022).
 The investment strategy has previously allocated a significant proportion of the Fund for investment into growth assets.
 After the 2016 valuation, the strategy was adapted to seek a more diversified portfolio and reduce the heavy exposure to the volatility of equities by investing in income assets such as infrastructure and private debt.
-As at 31 March 2022 approximately 60% of the Fund was invested in growth assets, 20% in income assets and 20% in protection assets including passive bonds and cash. - 5.13.
-The Fund's asset allocation as at 31 March 2022 has nine active managers with six mandates, as below.
+As at 31 March 2023 approximately 60% of the Fund was invested in growth assets, 25% in income assets and 15% in protection assets including passive bonds and cash. - 5.13.
+The Fund's asset allocation as at 31 March 2023 has nine active managers with six mandates, as below.

 D1.
-STRATEGIC ASSET ALLOCATION AT 31 MARCH 2022:
+STRATEGIC ASSET ALLOCATION AT 31 MARCH 2023: